ClimExHandbook/ClimExHandbook/_posts/2019-11-06-belowground-plant-biomass.md

 <strong>Measurement unit: g roots/soil volume or root length; Measurement scale: plot; Equipment costs: € - €€€; Running costs: €; Installation effort: medium; Maintenance effort: low to medium; Knowledge need: medium; Measurement mode: manual </strong>

 A large proportion of plant biomass is located belowground, increasingly so towards the poles.
 For example, on a biome scale the root:shoot ratio ranges from 4.8 in tundra to 0.2 in tropical forests (Mokany et al., 2006).
 Besides anchoring the plants, roots also provide the plants with nutrients either through passive uptake via the mass flow of water or through active ion uptake, which requires some of the carbon allocated to roots.
 As much as 25–75% of the carbon assimilated by aboveground biomass (ABG) is transferred belowground and used for the production of roots, their associated rhizobiome, and respiration.
 About half of net assimilated C is used for respiration (Marschner, 1995; Gill &amp; Jackson, 2000).
-Up to 30% may be transferred to the soil as root exudates (see protocol 2.1.5 Root exudation), and associated symbionts such as mycorrhiza also require a substantial part (see protocol 2.2.2 Root and soil colonisation by mycorrhizal fungi).
+Up to 30% may be transferred to the soil as root exudates (<a href="https://climexhandbook.w.uib.no/2019/11/06/root-exudation-in-situ/">see protocol 2.1.5 Root exudation</a>), and associated symbionts such as mycorrhiza also require a substantial part (<a href="https://climexhandbook.w.uib.no/2019/11/06/root-and-soil-colonisation-by-mycorrhizal-fungi/">see protocol 2.2.2 Root and soil colonisation by mycorrhizal fungi</a>).
 Similar to the AGB, roots also have litterfall through sloughed cells, dead roots, and root exudates.
 Often, annual root litterfall has been equated with annual root net primary production in C budgets (Leppälammi-Kujansuu et al., 2014) but data are sparse.

 The assessment of belowground biomass (BGB) provides important information on ecosystem carbon and nutrient storage and cycling but is – in contrast to AGB – difficult to assess.
 Accurate field-based measurements of BGB across ecosystems are needed to improve current regional-scale models for belowground carbon sequestration and carbon cycling through the turnover of fine roots.
 Measurements of roots are mostly very intrusive and in climate-change studies non-intrusive methods are needed to avoid destruction of the studies.
 Often BGB has been assessed as a fixed fraction of AGB but this relationship may change considerably along environmental gradients and in response to climate change and other global-change drivers.
 The measurements can be challenging as the biomass varies across the soil profile, as well as different root classes (size and orders) having different functions, plus it can be difficult to distinguish between roots of different species or if a root is dead or alive.

 Although there is no consensus in the literature on how to estimate root biomass, production, and turnover most accurately (review by Addo-Danso et al., 2016), several direct and indirect methods are available to measure biomass and production of fine and coarse roots (Hendricks et al., 2006; Addo-Danso et al., 2016).

 &nbsp;

-<strong>2.1.2.1 What and how to measure</strong>
+<h4><strong>2.1.2.1 What and how to measure</strong></h4>
 <ol>
  	<li><strong><em>a) Root biomass </em></strong></li>
 </ol>